|Source: Reason Magazine-|

-Not even libertarians like Ron Paul and Milt Friedman are Anti Public Law Enforcement, they realize that there's a need.
-On what government has to do, to make sure those things get done.
-And that peoples security shouldn't be judged based on how much money they make.
-Which is what would happen if Public Law Enforcement were privatized, because how would Low Income people finance their Law Enforcement.
-When they are already struggling just to meet their everyday needs, grocery's, housing, Healthcare etc. By their own weapons, how they suppose to fiance that, what if they don't know how to use them safely.
-Pay for Weapon Training, how are they suppose to pay for that.
-Libertarians generally speaking aren't in favor of Public Social Insurance paid for by Tax Revenue.
-There so many things that libertarians haven't thought through or don't care about.
-Who support these ideas, if they are really that Anti Government, instead of being Pro Limited Government.
-Which is what I am as a Liberal Democrat, then maybe America is not the right country for them.
+how would low-income people buy their own weapons?
+How they supposed to fiance that, what if they don't know how to use them safely.
+Pay for weapon training, how are they supposed to pay for that.
+Libertarians generally speaking aren't in favor of public social insurance paid for by tax revenue.
+There so many things that Libertarians haven't thought through or don't care about who support these ideas, if they are really that anti-government, instead of being pro-limited government.
+Which is what I am as a Liberal Democrat.
+If this is the case hen maybe America is not the right country for Libertarians and libertarian is not the right political label for them.
 And maybe they should consider moving to Somalia or Afghanistan.
 Thats what countries look like that don't govern themselves.

-What's government suppose to do, protect, defend and look after the General Welfare of their people.
-And I would argue again as a liberal, that the welfare aspect is more limited then protect and defend.
+What's government supposed to do?
+Protect, defend and look after the General Welfare of their people.
+And I would argue again as a Liberal, that the welfare aspect is more limited than protect and defend.
 People who can't have to have incentive to take care of themselves or they won't.
 And protect and defend are areas that shouldn't be left up to who can make the most money.
-But who'll provide the best service and the people who can do this.
-Are the people who don't have to worry about profits but providing the best service that they can.
+But who'll provide the best service and the people who can do this are the people who don't have to worry about profits but providing the best service that they can.